 This theme explores advanced Artificial Intelligence and Machine Learning techniques for composition, performance, and broadcasting.
 It will emphasise how legibility, agency and negotiability can be used to address the tension between human creativity on the one hand, and system autonomy on the other.
+The academic lead for this theme is Atau Tanaka (Goldsmiths).

-Projects funded in the Art, Music and Culture theme.
+Projects funded in the Art, Music and Culture theme

 This is an interactive installation that brings together human and nonhuman participants in an improvised choral performance.
 It asks, how can we create a new sound that includes algorithmic processes, mythology, speculative strategies and artistic sensibilities, in order to move beyond simplistic divisions between human and machine subjects and producers?